buildbot/buildbot/master/docs/developer/cls-buildsteps.rst

         :returns: dictionary, optionally via Deferred

         Returns a dictionary containing status information for a running step.
-        The dictionary can a ``step`` key with a unicode value giving a summary for display with the step.
+        The dictionary can have a ``step`` key with a unicode value giving a summary for display with the step.
         This method is only called while the step is running.

         New-style build steps should override this method to provide a more interesting summary than the default ``u"running"``.